David Miller (Canadian politician): Policies

 Miller outlined his waterfront renewal plan in October 2006, highlighted by 750 acre of new public spaces and parks from Scarborough to Etobicoke.
 While making this announcement, he described the Toronto Port Authority as "a rogue agency that is not accountable to anyone" and renewed his criticism of the expanding island airport.
 His environmental strategy outlines a four-year neighbourhood beautification program in each of Toronto's neighbourhoods.

 Miller called for more dedicated bus lines and increased light rapid transit, with a corresponding de-emphasis on subway construction.
 He has also called for a Universal Transit Pass (or "U-pass"), to encourage transit use among college and university students.
 He promised to continue to limit tax increases to the rate of inflation, and announced $13 million to improve community safety in thirteen troubled neighbourhoods.

 In his campaign platform, released November 1, 2006, Miller promised 4,000 units of affordable housing, a mandatory lobbyist registry, and a further expansion of the green bin program into apartments and condominiums.
 He said that he would negotiate with the federal and provincial governments for a share of the Goods and Services Tax and Provincial Sales Tax, noting that a GST/PST transfer of only one cent would increase Toronto's annual revenues by $450 million.
 Miller also called for a National Transit Strategy to fund public transit in Canada's largest cities.

 In late October 2006, Miller proposed that Toronto's 200,000 landed immigrants be permitted to vote in municipal elections.
 Pitfield later indicated her support for the proposal, and Provincial Municipal Affairs Minister John Gerretsen indicated his willingness to examine it after the election.

 Results

 Miller consistently led Jane Pitfield in public opinion polls during the campaign, usually by significant margins.
 Stephen LeDrew, a late entry in the contest, failed to provide a credible challenge.
 Miller defeated Pitfield 57 per cent to 32 per cent on election day, winning 42 of the city's 44 wards.
-He used his victory speech to make Toronto's case for a greater share of federal and provincial tax revenues.Ukauta B. Kidin, "Can You Believe the Length of this Wiki Entry??", Toronto DeathStar, February 22, 2009, A1.
+He used his victory speech to make Toronto's case for a greater share of federal and provincial tax revenues.